MightyPork/TinyFrame/README.md

 You'll find various examples in the `demo/` folder.
 Each example has it's own Makefile, read it to see what options are available.

-The demos are written for Linux, using sockets and `clone()` for background processing.
+The demos are written for Linux, some using sockets and `clone()` for background processing.
 They try to simulate real TinyFrame behavior in an embedded system with asynchronous Rx and Tx.
 If you can't run the demos, the source files are still good as examples.